 Find a lamp that can distribute light widely throughout the room.
 Look for an LED bulb that can simulate sunlight.
 This should help you stay awake longer.

 7. Use your devices

 Your electronic devices, including laptops, tablets, TVs, and phones, emit something called “blue light.”
-According to the National Sleep Foundation, the blue light emitted from your devices can delay the release of melatonin, the sleep hormone.
+The blue light emitted from your devices can delay the release of melatonin, the sleep hormone.
 This can prevent you from becoming sleepy.